dmcginley/django_shop_project/README.md

   1. Given that I'm an admin when I click on the edit button below the book I get taken to a page where I can edit details on the book.
   2. Given that I'm an admin when I click on the delete button below the book gets deleted from the shop.

-- Add a book to the database via the Profile dropdown in the navbar

-- "As an admin I want to be able to add a book to the shop."
+- "As an admin I want to be able to add a book to the shop from the main website."

   Acceptance criteria: